 Typically, cookies pose no threat to your computer.
+In fact, cookies have a legitimate purpose on many websites.
 But many cookies can compromise your privacy.
 That’s because advertising companies are prone to embedding cookies with web advertisements, allowing them to easily track your browsing history, and tailor ads toward your individual habits across multiple sites.
 It’s creepy, we know.

 Access content settings: Click on the “Menu” tab in the upper-right corner, and select “Settings.”
 Once the new tab opens, scroll to the bottom of the page and click on “Advanced.”
 This will expand the “Settings” page to include additional options.